JustinLex/guestfish/README.md

 so all that is needed is to specify the disk image you wish to modify and the guestfish commands you want to run.

 The directory containing your disk image should be mounted as a volume in `/root/src`.
-Make sure tho use the :Z flag in your volume arguments if you are using a linux distro like Fedora that has SELinux enabled, or guestfish will crash.
+Make sure to use the :Z flag in your volume arguments if you are using a linux distro like Fedora that has SELinux enabled, or guestfish will crash.

 You can therefore run the container with Docker or Podman, specifying the disk image name and partition number like so: